 When it comes to lawn care and gardening, the most commonly taught rule of thumb is that weeds are the number one arch-nemesis of your yard.
-But contrary to popular belief (and a multi-million dollar weed killing industry) certain weeds are actually incredibly beneficial not only to your lawn or garden, but to many species of wildlife as well.
+But contrary to popular belief (and a multi-billion dollar weed killing industry) certain weeds are actually incredibly beneficial not only to your lawn or garden, but to many species of wildlife as well.

-While many weeds are thought to be a menace to grass and other garden plants, they can actually be extremely helpful to the vitality of the soil, native wildlife, and even human health.
-Here’s a closer look at some of the most commonly misunderstood lawn and garden weeds.
+While many weeds are thought to be a menace to grass and other garden plants, depending on the species, they can be extremely helpful to the vitality of the soil and, most importantly, native wildlife.
+These plants are used for pollination, shelter for the smaller critters, and food sources for others.

-Green clover is another commonly pulled plant that’s a very good thing to keep around.
-It’s wonderful for the soil as it pulls nitrogen from the air and deposits it into the ground, which nourishes the surrounding plants and attracts earthworms (who are also incredibly important fertilizers.)
-It’s additionally a great food source for wild rabbits and deer, who would otherwise go snacking on the goodies in your garden.
+Green clover (or Trifolium) is another commonly pulled plant that’s a good thing to keep around.
+Clover is wonderful for soil as it pulls nitrogen from the air and deposits it into the ground, which nourishes the surrounding plants.
+It’s also an important food source for earthworms (who are also super important fertilizers!) as well as mammals like wild rabbits and deer, who would otherwise go snacking on the goodies in your garden.